me301/sun-attribute-classification/README.md

 I just made this project to practise Deep Learning and Git-scm.

+All of the repository is in PyTorch with the exception of notebooks.
+The sunattributes.ipynb is in tensorflow 2.

 It's one of the most basic problems in Deep learning to classify an image into various categories.
 However, I wanted to see whether we can classify an Image and it's features/attributes that we can discern.
 Hence, the usage of this dataset.

 To use this repo to train a model on the dataset, from your terminal: